Jupitern52/TextBraTS/README.md

 ## Dataset

 Due to BraTS official guidelines, MRI images must be downloaded directly from the [BraTS 2020 challenge website](https://www.med.upenn.edu/cbica/brats2020/data.html) (training set).

+**Download our text, feature, and prompt files:**
+[https://drive.google.com/file/d/1i1R6_bVY4VbNtxEIQVsiXUSWuVAtgJhg/view?usp=sharing](https://drive.google.com/file/d/1i1R6_bVY4VbNtxEIQVsiXUSWuVAtgJhg/view?usp=sharing)
 Our provided text reports, feature files, and prompt files are named to match the original BraTS folder IDs exactly.
-You can simply merge them with the downloaded MRI data.
+You can set the path and simply merge them with the downloaded MRI data by `merge.py`.
+<pre>python merge.py</pre>

 If you would like to change the dataset split, please modify the `Train.json` and `Test.json` files accordingly.

-**Download our text, feature, and prompt files:**
-[https://drive.google.com/file/d/1i1R6_bVY4VbNtxEIQVsiXUSWuVAtgJhg/view?usp=sharing](https://drive.google.com/file/d/1i1R6_bVY4VbNtxEIQVsiXUSWuVAtgJhg/view?usp=sharing)

 ## Inference